|Extent of IFRS application||Status||Additional Information|

 If yes, what is the process?

-The second stage of the endorsement process is administrative: the issuance of the regulation on endorsement of the IFRS Standard by the MoF in cooperation with the Central Bank of Russia as well as with the Russian Ministry of Justice.
+The second stage of the endorsement process is administrative: the issuance of the regulation on endorsement of the IFRS Standard by the MoF in cooperation with the CBR as well as with the Russian Ministry of Justice.

-The individually endorsed IFRS Standards in Russian are available on the 'Consolidated version of IFRS' page on the MoF website.
+The individually endorsed IFRS Standards are available (in Russian) on the ‘Consolidated version of IFRS’ page of the MoF website.

 If no, how do new or amended IFRS Standards become a requirement in the jurisdiction?

 Has the jurisdiction eliminated any accounting policy options permitted by IFRS Standards and/or made any modifications to any IFRS Standards?